 We are unable to accept clients who are extremely underweight, unless medically monitored weight restoration has already safely begun and close medical supervision continues.

 Unfortunately, we are unable to accept clients who are medically unstable and require hospitalization because of electrophysiological abnormalities, electrolyte imbalances, or other potentially dangerous conditions.

 INSURANCE AND BILLING

-At this time, we are contracted with Blue Cross Blue Shield, Moda, and the Oregon Health Plan through Health Share (Multnomah, Clackamas, and Washington Counties).
+At this time, we are contracted with Blue Cross Blue Shield, Moda, Kaiser Permanente, and the Oregon Health Plan through Health Share (Multnomah, Clackamas, and Washington Counties).
 We are actively working to develop contracts with more insurance companies to increase access for our clients.